qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/1_electrumx.md

 ```
 ## VII.
 Initial Electrumx Synchronization
 ### A. In an `electrumx` terminal, start the `electrumx` service.
-**Notes:**
-- The intial sync can take anywhere from a day to multiple days depending on a number of factors including your hardware and resources dedicated to the `electrumx` VM.

 ```
-user@host:~$ sudo systemctl start electrumx
+user@host:~$ sudo systemctl start electrumx.service
 ```
 ### B. Check the status of the server.
 ```
 user@host:~$ sudo journalctl -fu electrumx
 ```
+### VIII.
+Final Notes
+- The intial sync can take anywhere from a day to multiple days depending on a number of factors including your hardware and resources dedicated to the `electrumx` VM.
+- Once the sync is complete, the server port (`50002`) will open and you can connect your Electrum wallet to the onion address.
+- To connect an offline Electrum wallet from a separate VM (split-electrum), you will have to wait for my guide (`2_electrum.md`) to be finished.